History of the Jews in Los Angeles: 20th century

+In 1925, an Orthodox synagogue, Beth Jacob Congregation was founded in West Adams, Los Angeles.
+After relocating to Beverly Hills, California, Beth Jacob is now the largest Orthodox synagogue in the Western United States.

 In 1927, I.M.
 Hattem, a Sephardic Jew, opened the first supermarket in America.
-The first Sephardic synagogue in Los Angeles was dedicated in 1932.
+A self-service grocery store was a fairly new concept at this time, with a variety of products under one roof including meat, produce, bakery, deli, and groceries.

+Although the first Sephardic religious congregation, Congregation Avat Shalom, led by Rabbi Abraham Caraco, was founded in 1912, and held religious services in members' homes, the first Sephardic synagogue in Los Angeles was only dedicated twenty years later, in 1932, and is now known as the Sephardic Temple Tifereth Israel.

+Jerusalem-born Rabbi Solomon Michael Neches (1891-1954) was the first rabbi of the synagogue originally named Congregation Talmud Torah.
+Rabbi Neches was heavily involved in establishing Kashrut laws in California and Orthodox Jewish education in Los Angeles.
+In 1930, the "Agudath Eretz Israel of Los Angeles" was established as a unique Zionist-Jewish organization in the American Southwest, with Rabbi Neches serving as president.

-In 1935, a mass meeting was held at the Philharmonic Auditorium to protest against the treatment of the Jews in Germany.
-In 1936 the Los Angeles Jewish Community Council was incorporated, the present day Jewish Federation Council.
+In 1935, a mass meeting was held at the Philharmonic Auditorium to protest against the treatment of Jews in Germany.
+In 1936 the Los Angeles Jewish Community Council was incorporated, the present-day Jewish Federation Council.
 In 1940 Los Angeles had the seventh largest Jewish population of all the cities in the United States.
 Large numbers of Jews began to immigrate to Los Angeles after World War II.
 2,000 Jews per month settled in Los Angeles in 1946.
 Almost 300,000 Jews lived in Los Angeles by 1950.
 Over 400,000 Jews lived in Los Angeles, about 18% of the total population, by the end of the 1950s.
 By the end of the 1970s, over 500,000 Jews lived in Los Angeles.

 In 1989, there had been about 1,500 Soviet Jews who arrived in Los Angeles by December 4 of that year.
-Los Angeles area authorities anticipated that in the next two months an additional 850 Soviet Jews were to arrive.
+Los Angeles area authorities anticipated that in the next two months, an additional 850 Soviet Jews were to arrive.
+In the year 2021 it was estimated that Russian-speaking Jews comprised 10-15 percent of the local Jewish population.

 Jews have played a role in creating or developing many Los Angeles business and cultural institutions, including the entertainment, fashion, and real estate industries.